RenderKit/ospray/README.md

 ### Asynchronous Rendering

-Rendering is by default asynchronous (non-blocking), and is done by combining a frame buffer, renderer, camera, and world.
+Rendering is by default asynchronous (non-blocking), and is done by combining a framebuffer, renderer, camera, and world.

 What to render and how to render it depends on the renderer’s parameters.
 If the framebuffer supports accumulation (i.e., it was